-While a clear focus of child on child abuse is linked to sexual abuse and harassment, physical assaults and initiation violence and rituals from pupils to pupils can also be abusive.
+While a clear focus of child on child abuse is linked to sexual abuse and harassment, physical assaults and initiation violence and rituals from students to students can also be abusive.

 These are equally not tolerated and, if it is believed that a crime has been committed, will be reported to the police.